Matus-Dubrava/aws/EC2/README.md

 `ping <public-ip-address-or-DNS-name-of-the-instance>`

 but be sure to add rule - type: `Custom ICMP`, protocol: `Echo Request` to the instance's security group, otherwise we will not be able to ping it.

+## Allowed ranges

+Private IP can only allow certain ranges

+-   10.0.0.0 - 10.255.255.255 (10.0.0.0/8) - in big networks
+-   172.16.0.0 - 172.31.255.255 (172.16.0.0/12) - default AWS
+-   192.168.0.0 - 192.168.255.255 (192.168.0.0/16) - home networks

+All the rest of the IP on the internet are public IP

+-   security groups works the same with both public and private IPs

+## CIDRs, Subnet Masks

+The subnet masks basically allows part of the underlying IP to get additional next values from the base IP

+-   /32 allows for 1 IP
+-   /31 allows for 2 IP
+-   /30 allows for 4 IP
+-   /29 allows for 8 IP
+-   /28 allows for 16 IP
+-   /16 allows for 65,536 IP
+-   /0 allows for all IP

+-   /32 - no IP number can change
+-   /24 - last IP number can change
+-   /16 - last two IP numbers can change
+-   /8 - last three IP numbers can change
+-   /0 - all IP numbers can change

+### Examples

+-   192.168.0.0/24 => 192.168.0.0 - 192.168.0.255 (256 IPs)
+-   192.168.0.0/16 => 192.168.0.0 - 192.168.255.255 (65,536 IPs)
+-   134.56.78.123/32 => just 134.56.78.123 (1 IP)
+-   0.0.0.0/0 => all IPs

+# Elastic IP

+-   when you stop and then start an EC2 instance, it can change its public IP
+-   if you need to have a fixed public IP for your instance, you need Elastic IP
+-   Elastic IP is a public IPv4 IP you own as long as you don't delete it
+-   you can attach it to one instance at a time
+-   with an Elastic IP addres, you can mask failure of an instance or software by rapidly remapping the address to another instance in your account
+-   you can only have 5 Elastic IP in your account (but you can ask AWS to increase that number)
+-   overall, try to avoid using elastic IP
+    -   they often reflect poor architectural decisions
+    -   instead, use random public IP and register a DNS name to it
+    -   use Load Balancer with just pivate IPs of EC2 instances

+pricing - as long as the elastic IP is attached to a running instance, you are not paying for it

 # Review